bixat/NextDesk/README.md

 ## ⚠️ Known Limitations

-### Element Detection Accuracy
+### ⚠️ Vision-Based Element Detection (NOT READY)
-The `detectElementPosition` function uses AI vision to locate UI elements, but it's **not always precise**:
+The `detectElementPosition` function uses AI vision to locate UI elements, but it is **currently unreliable and NOT recommended for use**:

+- **❌ Not Production Ready**: This feature is experimental and under active development
-- **Accuracy varies**: Detection may be off by several pixels or fail entirely
+- **❌ Accuracy Issues**: Detection may be off by several pixels or fail entirely
+- **❌ Inconsistent Results**: Same element may be detected differently across runs
-- **Complex UIs**: Elements in dense or overlapping layouts are harder to detect
+- **❌ Complex UIs**: Elements in dense or overlapping layouts are very difficult to detect
-- **Similar elements**: May confuse similar-looking buttons or icons
+- **❌ Similar Elements**: May confuse similar-looking buttons or icons
+- **❌ Performance**: Vision API calls are slow and may timeout

+**✅ RECOMMENDED APPROACH:**
-- **Recommendation**: Use keyboard shortcuts (`pressKeys`) whenever possible instead of relying on mouse clicks with element detection
+- **Use keyboard shortcuts** (`pressKeys`) whenever possible - much more reliable
-- **Workaround**: Provide very specific descriptions (e.g., "blue Submit button in bottom right corner" instead of just "Submit button")
+- **Use `getShortcuts` tool** to dynamically fetch keyboard shortcuts for applications
+- **Avoid vision-based detection** until this feature is stabilized in future releases

-This is a limitation of the current AI vision model and may improve with future updates.
+This is a known limitation of the current implementation and AI vision models.
+We are actively working on improving this feature.

 ## 🐛 Troubleshooting